Skip to content

 Collectively, these configurations are known as mapped scraping configurations.

-A mapped scraping configuration may contain a common field, and must contain performer, scene, movie or gallery depending on the scraping type it is configured for.
+A mapped scraping configuration may contain a common field, and must contain performer, scene, group or gallery depending on the scraping type it is configured for.

-Within the performer/scene/movie/gallery field are key/value pairs corresponding to the golang fields on the performer/scene object.
+Within the performer/scene/group/gallery field are key/value pairs corresponding to the golang fields on the performer/scene object.
 These fields are case-sensitive.

 The values of these may be either a simple selector value, which tells the system where to get the value of the field from, or a more advanced configuration (see below).
 For example, for an xpath configuration: